telerik/reporting-docs/knowledge-base/after-upgrade-html5-viewer-template-is-broken.md

 ## Description
 How to fix broken report viewer layout after upgrading Telerik Reporting version?
 There are several reasons that could cause broken layout after upgrading.
-We can define two main scenarios:
+We can define three main scenarios:

 ## Possible Cause 1
 Scenario: Using default template and styles.